proxytranslation/user-docs/dashboard2/cookbook/whitelabel.md

    comes to your mind - the only limitation is that we are unable to serve the proxy on a naked domain (for instance, `yourproxy.com`).
-Just keep in mind that once you settle on something, and we set up your branded Easyling, it becomes fixed, so your decision is final.
+Just keep in mind that once you settle on something, and we set up your branded version of the proxy, it becomes fixed, so your decision is final.

 4. Two logos: one goes on the Dashboard, the other goes on the